thamara/time-to-leave/CONTRIBUTING.md

 ### When you open a pull request
 All PRs are very welcome, and we'll do our best to review them as fast as possible.

 If you want to work on a specific issue, just shout out to us and we'll assign the issue to you.

-Once you are done, just submit a PR with a relevant description of the change, and provide screenshots if applicable.
+Once you are done, just submit a PR with a relevant description of the change, and provide screenshots, if applicable.

+Issues without activity for 7 days will be deemed stale and unassigned, unless justified.

 *Tip*: Before pushing the PR you can run ```npm run lint``` or ```npm run lint-fix``` to avoid having failures on our continuous integration.